Niek/termser/README.md

 ![Screenshot of Termser](.github/screenshot.png)

 ### Features:
-* Run a full Chrome browser in your terminal ([iTerm2 only](https://www.iterm2.com/documentation-images.html) at the moment)
+* Run a full Chrome browser in your terminal ([iTerm2 only](https://www.iterm2.com/documentation-images.html) at the moment - low-res non-iTerm version WIP)
 * Ideal for quick downloads or web debugging over SSH
 * Blocks ads and trackers (configurable)
 * Does not require a graphical browser install, runs a headless browser